Simon-Will/DependencyBasedSemantics/README.md

 knowledge.
 In Addition, each script has a complete test module to check its functionality.
 Every test has the name of the corresponding module in its own name.
+Keeping module structure is recommended in order to avoid dependency errors.

 ###Requirements